-Did you know my cookbook is available for pre-order?
+Did you know I wrote a cookbook?
 Get it now!

 Pumpkin Sex In A Pan Dessert